kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

-# Monitor Plant Tissue Electrical Resistance/Conductance
+# Monitor the Electrical Resistance/Conductance of Plant Tissue

 To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
 Wemos XI/TTGO XI for cheapest 12- bit resolution in Linux with good bootloader and hardware serial.
 Mac and Windows are assumed to work as well as Linux.